7 Hong Kong democracy leaders to be sentenced amid crackdown

 According to their convictions, six of the seven defendants carried a banner that criticized police and called for reforms as they left Victoria Park and led a procession through the center of the city.
 The other defendant, Margaret Ng, joined them on the way and helped carry the banner.

-Lai, together with Lee and a former lawmaker Yeung Sum, have also been convicted of taking part in another unauthorized assembly on Aug.
+Lai, together with Lee Cheuk-yan and a former lawmaker Yeung Sum, have also been convicted of taking part in another unauthorized assembly on Aug.
 31, 2019.
 All three have pleaded guilty.
 They are expected to be sentenced later Friday, after the first case, and face up to five years in prison.

 While Hong Kong’s government dropped the extradition bill in the face of widespread opposition, demonstrators expanded their list of demands to include electoral reforms for the chief executive and an inquiry into police tactics targeting protesters.
 Those were sternly refused by the authorities and protests grew increasingly violent until the opposition prevailed in local district council elections.